There’s no time like the present to consider switching up some of our routines, including our apps.

 Snippets (Alfred’s term for keyboard shortcuts) saves hours of typing too.
 For example, you can insert stock responses to common questions with just an exclamation and then a short abbreviation.
 Alfred will auto-insert the full, rich text.
 (Links and formatting included!)
 “I never have to write “ ¯\_(ツ)_/¯.”
 If I write /shrug, it is always [a] shrug,” Rishi said.

 In addition, Alfred offers custom workflows, which automate repetitive tasks.
 For example, Alfred’s time zone info workflow saves productivity podcaster Paul Minors tons of time (check out our interview with Paul!).
 Similarly, Alfred’s Convert workflow feature is great when you need to use the metric system if you work with international team members.
-If you can’t find the workflow you need in the Alfred community, you create your own.
+You create your own if you can’t find the workflow you need in the Alfred community.

 Summary of Alfred’s key features:

 - Clipboard history - lets you locate any text or file copied from earlier

 - Snippets - makes it easy to auto-expand abbreviations into full texts